udexon/Phosway/README.md

 # Phosway
-Phosway

-I. Phosway: A Revolutionary Software Architecture
+## I. Phosway: A Revolutionary Software Architecture

 Phosway is a revolutionary, comprehensive suite of projects consisting of modules from ID-less payments, distributed cloud, to a lightweight but flexible Forth like programming framework.
 Phosway is designed to overcome the bottlenecks and limitations of today’s network computing infrastructure.
 It can be deployed in an incremental and non-disruptive manner, so that your existing infrastructure can be migrated seamlessly to a future-proof platform: